iComputerfreak/NotifierBot/README.md

 For the scripts and the bot to work, you have to put your bot token in a file called BOT_TOKEN in your installation directory.
 1. `cd` to your installation directory
 2. Create the file: `echo YOUR_BOT_TOKEN > BOT_TOKEN`

+### Give yourself admin permissions
+1. Start the bot
+2. Run the command `/myid` to retrieve your ID
+3. Stop the bot
+4. Add your ID to the permissions file: `echo "YOUR_ID: admin" > /path/to/your/install/directory/permissions.txt`
+5. Start the bot again and make sure, it worked by checking your permissions with the bot: `/getpermissions YOUR_ID`
+6. If the bot returned your permission level as **admin**, everything worked and you now have admin permissions

+**Note**: Modifying the permissions file requires a restart of the bot, but using `/setpermissions <level> <userid>` does not.

 ### (Optional) Create a systemd service for the bot
 1. Create the unit file: `sudo nano /etc/systemd/system/notifier.service`